Tree automata and pigeonhole classes of matroids: II: Abstract

 \section{Abstract}

-Let $\psi$ be a sentence in the counting monadic second-order logic of matroids.
-Let \mbb{F} be a finite field.
-Hlin\v{e}n\'{y}'s Theorem says there is a fixed-parameter tractable algorithm for testing whether \mbb{F}-representable matroids satisfy $\psi$, with respect to the parameter of branch-width.
-In a previous paper we proved there is a similar fixed-parameter tractable algorithm for any efficiently pigeonhole class.
+Let $\psi$ be a sentence in the counting monadic second-order logic of matroids and let \mbb{F} be a finite field.
+Hlin\v{e}n\'{y}'s Theorem says that we can test whether \mbb{F}-representable matroids satisfy $\psi$ using an algorithm that is fixed-parameter tractable with respect to branch-width.
+In a previous paper we proved there is a similar fixed-parameter tractable algorithm that can test the members of any efficiently pigeonhole class.
 In this sequel we apply results from the first paper and thereby extend Hlin\v{e}n\'{y}'s Theorem to the classes of fundamental transversal matroids, lattice path matroids, bicircular matroids, and \hgg\ matroids, when $H$ is a finite group.
 As a consequence, we can obtain a new proof of Courcelle's Theorem.